 Historically, Russia has used the territory of Belarus as a launchpad for its military ambitions.
 During the Cold War, Soviet mobile ground missile systems (MRBM) "Pioneer" with medium-range ballistic missiles were deployed there.
-Thus, Bulgarian Military обозреватель Boyko Nikolov commented on the news that the Russian missile system "Oreshnik" will appear in Belarus by the end of 2025.
+This is how Bulgarian Military обозреватель Boyko Nikolov commented on the news that the Russian missile system "Oreshnik" will appear in Belarus by the end of 2025.

-The first regiment with the "Pioneer" MRBM went on combat duty in the Gomel region in 1976.
-Mass deployment of the complexes began in 1978.
+The first regiment with the "Pioneer" MRBM system went on combat duty in the Gomel region in 1976.
+Mass deployment of the systems began in 1978.

 The current deployment of "Oreshnik" indicates that Russia is following a strategy in which Belarus is used to counter NATO's presence in Eastern Europe.